 GRU Phi Kappa Phi Student Research and Fine Arts Conference (annual, in March)

-GRU Women’s Studies Symposium (biennial, in March; 2015 is the next one)
+GRU Women’s Studies Symposium (biennial, in March): 2015 topic is “Media and Social Justice”

 CURS Brown Bag Series (several times each semester; two presentations at each session)